nim-lang/Nim/README.md

   the subject string
   - `N` - turn off auto-capture, `(?foo)` is necessary to capture.
   - `s` - `.` matches newline
+  - `S` - study the pattern to hopefully improve performance.
+JIT is unspported at the moment.
   - `U` - expressions are not greedy by default. `?` can be added to a qualifier to make it greedy.
   - `u` - same as `8`